Jihong-Tang/methylation-analysis/NBT_repeat/README.md

 Performing some quality control is highly recommended for all high throughput sequencing to tell straight whether the dataset is of good quality or whether there were any fundamental problems with either the library or the sequencing itself.

 Here, we use [FastQc](www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](www.bioinformatics.babraham.ac.uk/projects/trim_galore/) to do the quality control and adapter trimming respectively.
+Trimming reports could be found in subdirectory [`\trimming-reports`](\trimming-reports).

 ```bash
 cd $HOME/NBT_repeat/data/seq_data/